Click Here To Join Our Telegram Channel for FREE daily tutorials!

 A strong flashlight offers benefits.
 You can scare off potential perpetrators, and see what type of threat you are up against.
 Also, if it is strong enough, the light can make it harder for the trespasser to see you, and easier for you to see him.
 Some super cool flashlights have enough weight and even a beveled edging, to function as an ad hoc self-defense tool also if required.

 When the SHTF, the police might be overwhelmed and their response times might be much longer.
-Of course, you can and should call 911 when there is a police or other emergency.
+Of course, you can and should call 911 when there is the police or another emergency.

 A personal alarm can be useful if you have a large property, and some family members or kids might be out of shouting distance.
 Give the kids or the wife a personal alarm, that will emit a loud noise when activated.
 This type of alarm has a pull-pin, so that it is easy to activate, and makes a continuous loud noise.
 Shouting “help” is not nearly as loud as this type of 130 dB alarm.
 Vigilant makes a few different models, typically under $20.

 There are a couple of different ways to secure the windows of your home.
 You can reinforcing windows with a security film.
-3M and a few other companies make a thick plastic film that can be added to any windows to make them shatter resistant.
+3M and a few other companies make a thick plastic reinforcement film that can be added to any windows to make them shatter resistant.
 The windows crack, but the plastic holds it together.
+The best of these films, when correctly installed, have incredible strength.

 This type of film is used in Florida to protect against hurricanes.
 But it also makes forced entry more difficult, which is excellent.
 It can be added to sliding glass doors as well.
 One of the most common means to gain forcible entry to a property is via the perpetrator popping a window and then unlocking the door or window from the inside – so anything that makes this more difficult is a good thing.

-Another way is to add hurricane shutters.
-These also add an additional layer of security.
+Another way is to add hurricane shutters, which also add an additional layer of security in addition to protection against extreme winds.

 You can put the shutters on any particular area of concern, like a sliding glass door or on any windows that offer easy access to your home.
 Then when the danger passes, you can remove and store them.

-The doors of your home can be reinforced with a bar or with door lock reinforcements at the door jamb.
+The doors of your home can be reinforced with a bar, with door jamb reinforcements or with high strength door defenders.
 It is also worth considering whether you might want to replace a wooden door with a metal one, especially at a side or back entrance.
 Intruders prefer an entry point that is out of view from the street or from neighbors.

-Doors that swing outward are of course more difficult (or impossible?) to kick in.
-The door hinges are then on the outside of the house, but they are difficult to remove without power tools.
+Doors that swing outward are of course more difficult (or impossible?) to kick in – but require a different type of reinforcement.
+The door hinges are then on the outside of the house, but they are difficult to remove without either power tools, a hammer and punch set to knock out the pins (in some cases) or the Halligan bar / axe combo used by firefighters.
+All of which are very noisy.
+Outside-facing hinges can also be secured with hinge security pins, a very inexpensive and clever solution which lock them together from the inside and makes brute forcing the hinge far more difficult.
 For a garage side door or a back door, you might want to consider installing a door that swings outward, and so cannot be kicked in.

 – Thoreau; editor from www.prep-blog.com